1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Displaying web statistics.

-This guide explains how to view information about visitors who have accessed the websites of your Web Hosting (traffic stats).
+This guide explains how to view information about visitors who have accessed the sites of your Web Hosting (visitor statistics).

-- Click on Statistics in the left side menu
+- Click on Statistics in the left-hand menu.

-Then, the upper part allows you to choose:
+Then, the top section allows you to choose:

 - A: the relevant site